Vegan Chocolate Orange Brownies

 - 1 Teaspoon Baking powder

-- 1 Teaspoon Orange extract (optional, again, adjust to taste)
+- 1 Teaspoon Orange extract (adjust to taste)

 - 100 g Vegan chocolate chips or chunks (heaped ½ cup)

-In a large saucepan, melt the chocolate, vegan butter and caster sugar over a low heat.
-Stir it occasionally until there are no lumps of chocolate left.
-Remove from the heat and let it cool for a few minutes.
+In a large saucepan, melt the chocolate and margarine over a low heat.
+Stir it occasionally until there are no lumps left.
+Remove from the heat and leave to cool slightly.

-Mix the flour, cocoa powder and baking powder together in a large bowl.
+Mix the flour, sugar cocoa powder and baking powder together in a large bowl.
 Pour in the melted chocolate mixture along with the soy milk and mix well.
-Make sure to scrape the sides and the bottom of the bowl so no dry mixture gets left behind.
-You should end up with a thick brownie batter.
+If the batter looks oily or grainy, add some more soy milk, 1 tablespoon at a time, to help it come together.

-Add the orange zest and/or the orange extract according to your preference.
-Then gently mix in the chocolate chips/chunks.
+Add the orange zest and the orange extract.
+Then gently fold in the chocolate chips/chunks.

 Transfer the batter to your lined baking tin and use a spoon or spatula to spread it out to the edges evenly.
 Bake for 25 minutes.
-The brownies should have a thin papery crust and be slightly pulling away from the edges of the tin.
+The brownies will be wobbly in the middle and should be slightly pulling away from the edges of the tin.

-Once baked, let the brownies cool completely in the tin.
-Then transfer the tin to the fridge for 3 hours to let them set.
+Once baked, let the brownies cool in the tin for 30 minutes.
+Then transfer the tin to the fridge for 4 hours to let them set.
+This part is really important for the texture!

 Once chilled, remove the brownies from the tin and cut into 12 squares.
-These are quite rich so I recommend cutting each square in half to make 24 triangles.
+They are quite rich so I recommend cutting each square in half to make 24 triangles.